“Tell me and I forget. Teach me and I remember. Involve me and I learn.” – Benjamin Franklin

 Assessments should reveal how well students have learned what we want them to learn.
 Instruction ensures that they learn it.
 Thus, assessments, learning goals, and learning activities should be closely aligned so that they reinforce one another.
 To ensure that these components of your course are aligned, ask yourself the following questions:

-- Learning activities: What kinds of activities (within and outside of class) will support the learning goals?
+• Learning activities: What kinds of activities (within and outside of class) will support students in meeting these objectives?

-Articulating Your Course Goals: What will students to learn?
+Step 1.
+Articulate Your Course Goals: What will students learn?

 Examples of SLOs:

-- discuss and apply priciples of social research.
+• discuss and apply principles of social research.

-As you articulate the learning goals for a course, think also of how they relate to and align with the learning goals of the major or academic program.
-Do course objectives support program objectives?
+As you articulate the learning goals and objectives for a course, think also of how they relate to and align with the learning goals of the major or academic program.
 If your course is a general education course, how do course objectives support Gen Ed learning outcomes?

 Lastly, be sure to state the goals and objectives of a course in the syllabus, as this supports your students’ learning.
 Clearly stated learning objectives help students to know what the expectations are for a course and how they will be evaluated, which can positively impact student motivation and self-efficacy.